Atomistic Machine Learning with Irreducible Cartesian Natural Tensors: Methods

-\subsection{Molecular dynamics}
+\subsection{Molecular Dynamics}

 MD simulations are performed in the NVT ensemble using the Nos\'e--Hoover thermostat.
 For LiPS, the simulation employs a cell size identical to that used in the training data, consisting of 83 atoms.
 The system is maintained at 520~K with a timestep of 1~fs and a Nos\'e--Hoover chain damping time of 20~fs.
-The total simulation duration is 50~ps.
-The thermostat is implemented with the ASE \texttt{NoseHooverChain}~\cite{larsen2017atomic}, with a single chain.
-Simulations for water are conducted using a 512 molecule cell at 300~K.
+The total simulation duration is 300~ps.
+The thermostat is implemented with the ASE \texttt{NoseHooverChain}~\cite{larsen2017atomic}, using a single chain.
+Simulations for water are similarly conducted using a cell with 512 molecules at temperatures from 300--2000~K.

-The diffusion coefficient $D$ is calculated from the mean square displacement (MSD) using the Einstein relation:
+The diffusion coefficient $D$ is calculated from the mean squared displacement (MSD) using the Einstein relation~\cite{einstein1905uber}:

-where $N$ is the number of diffusing atoms (lithium for LiPS, oxygen for water), $\bm r_i(t)$ is the position of atom $i$ at time $t$, $\langle \cdot \rangle$ denotes an ensemble average over multiple time origins or trajectories, and $n=3$ indicates diffusion in three dimensions.
+where $N$ is the number of diffusing atoms (lithium for LiPS, oxygen for water), $\mathbf{r}_i(t)$ is the position of atom $i$ at time $t$, $\langle \cdot \rangle$ denotes an ensemble average over multiple time origins or trajectories, and $n=3$ indicates diffusion in three dimensions.
 In practice, the diffusion coefficient is computed from the slope of a linear fit to the MSD versus $2nt$, as implemented in ASE~\cite{larsen2017atomic}.
-The initial 10~ps is discarded, and only the subsequent 40~ps is used in the fitting (\fref{fig:bulk:result}~c, f).
+The data from the initial 10~ps is discarded; the remaining data is used in the fitting (\fref{fig:bulk:result}c, f).
 This ensures an accurate estimation of the diffusion coefficient from the long-time linear regime of the MSD.